Danea Panta

-Danea Juanita Panta Vargas (born March 26, 1991) is a Peruvian model who represented Peru at the Miss International 2016 pageant.
+Danea Juanita Panta Vargas (born March 26, 1991) is a Peruvian beauty pageant titleholder who represented Peru at the Miss International 2016 pageant.

 She won the only edition of Peru’s Next Top Model in 2013.

 She also won Miss Emerald Pageant 2020 in July this year.

 Currently she lives in London where she is working with Premier Model Management a very top agency that represents top models like Linda Evangelista and Naomi Campbell.

 Early life

-She studied law school in her native Trujillo.
+She studied law in her native Trujillo.
 She is the winner of the first Peru's Next Top Model in 2013.
 At the age of 22, she was the first top model from Peru and traveled to Miami to sign a contract with the MP Mega Miami agency, in addition to winning contracts with Saga Falabella, L'Bel and Pantene.
 In 2015, she appeared to be a conductor on channel E!.

 In 2010, she was the host of a medical program called Consultorio en Casa, issued by the SolTV channel and the "Como en casa" program.
 In 2012 she participated singing in the Yo Soy program.